-- 1) Assist the Incident Manager as required. - 2) Ensure all entrances are clear of vehicles to allow for emergency services personnel / vehicles.

-- 3) Assist TN to set up triage area, set out cones, identifying each coloured zone: RED, closest to entrance for ambulances to attend, YELLOW and GREEN, in parking lot, WHITE, at front of the building South end at medical building parking lot. to wait for buses, cars to arrive, BLACK furthest away.
-Be available to assist fire and all emergency services providers. - 4) Ensure information on equipment, systems (HVAC, fire sprinklers, etc.), security doors, access to locked areas, supplies are available. - 5) Assist with evacuation of residents and with loading wheelchairs and equipment, etc. into transport vehicles. - 6) Communicate all pertinent information to the IM during the evacuation process. - 7) Assist ED/IM/DOC with final check of the building if applicable: - ensure all electrical equipment is turned off and unplugged - lower heat if applicable - maintain and monitor generator if in use - check building regularly when vacant - 8) Travel to relocation site(s) and assist as needed. - 9) Keep a record of equipment, supplies, etc. that were removed from the building.
+- 1) Assist the Incident Manager as required. - 2) Ensure all entrances are clear of vehicles to allow for emergency services personnel / vehicles. - 3) Assist TN to set up triage area, set out cones/ flags, identifying each colored zone: RED, closest to entrance for ambulances to attend, YELLOW and GREEN, in parking lot, WHITE, at front of the building to wait for buses, cars to arrive, BLACK furthest away. - 4) Be available to assist fire and all emergency services providers. - 5) Ensure information on equipment, systems (HVAC, fire sprinklers, etc.), security doors, access to locked areas, supplies are available. - 6) Assist with evacuation of residents and with loading wheelchairs and equipment, etc. into transport vehicles. - 7) Communicate all pertinent information to the IM during the evacuation process. - 8) Assist ED/IM/DOC with final check of the building if applicable: - ensure all electrical equipment is turned off and unplugged - lower heat if applicable - maintain and monitor generator if in use - check building regularly when vacant - 9) Travel to relocation site(s) and assist as needed. - 10) Keep a record of equipment, supplies, etc. that were removed from the building.